brangerbriz/docker-StackGAN/README.md

 This container was built using the Tensorflow 12.1 GPU image and works with Nvidia-docker.
 The only requirement is that you have Nvidia-docker and the appropriate Nvidia drivers installed on your machine.
 If you would like to try and run this container in a CPU-only environment see the section at the bottom of this README.

-Pull and run the container with the following commands:
+Pull and run the container with the following commands (optionally you could just execute the `run.sh` file):

 ```bash
 # create an empy StackGAN/ folder that will be mounted/shared with the container and